 At the cheaper end of the noise-cancelling earbud spectrum are the Earfun Air Pros.
-The noise-cancelling tech is more basic than other options but still effective and they won’t have you cursing if one falls down the storm drain as you lift off your lid.
+The noise-cancelling tech is more basic than other options, but then again they won’t have you cursing if one falls down the storm drain as you lift off your lid.

 What’s the quietest motorcycle helmet?

 The quietest motorcycle helmet is the Shoei RF-1400.
 There are other quiet helmets, like the Schuberth C4 Pro, but only the RF-1400 has both a DOT and Snell rating.

 How do I reduce wind noise on my motorcycle helmet?

 There are lots of wind noise reducing options for your helmet, such as: